BSaiSrinivas789/walmart_sales789/README.md

 - **Business Problem-Solving:** Write and execute complex SQL queries to answer critical business questions, such as:

-    i.
-Highest-Rated Category in Each Branch:
+    1. Highest-Rated Category in Each Branch:
     ```sql
     SELECT branch, category, avg_rating
     FROM (